DysregulatedImmuneProfile/DIP/README.md

-# DIP - A Machine Learning Framework for Predicting the Degree of Immune Dysregulation
+# DIP - A parsimonious machine learning framework for predicting the degree of immune dysregulation

-DIP (Dysregulated Immune Profile) is an open-source machine-learning framework designed to predict the degree of immune dysregulation in patients with an infection using just three biomarkers:
+DIP (Dysregulated Immune Profile) is an open-source machine-learning framework designed to predict the degree of immune dysregulation in patients using just three biomarkers:

 - ✅ **Procalcitonin (PCT)**
 - ✅ **Interleukin-6 (IL-6)**
 - ✅ **Soluble TREM-1 (sTREM-1)**

-This framework enables precise quantification of immune dysregulation, stratifying patients into Dysregulated Immune Profiles (DIP stages) or a continuous dysregulation scale.
-DIP stages and cDIP scores can be directly compared across cohorts and infections, as they are based on absolute biomarker concentrations without the need for scaling or transformation.
+This framework enables quantification of immune dysregulation, stratifying patients into ordered stages of imunne dysregulation (the Dysregulated Immune Profiles; DIP) or a continuous dysregulation scale (cDIP, ranging from 0-1).
+DIP stages and cDIP scores can be directly compared across cohorts without the need for scaling or transformation, as they are based on absolute biomarker concentrations.
 Validated in multiple independent cohorts, this tool has promising applications in precision immunomodulatory therapy.

 - The models can be used in R with just **a single line of code**, making them easy to integrate into research workflows.
 - For non-coding users, a **Shiny web application** is also included — just upload your Excel file and get results instantly.